Blazeyy-codes/Blazeyy-codes/README.md

 <div align="center">

-**Baibhav Shrestha** · `blazeyy.exe` · Founder

 Building products that matter.
-Web developer, entrepreneur and lifelong learner from Nepal.
-Currently working on startups focused on technology, social impact and innovation.
+Web developer, entrepreneur and lifelong learner from Nepal. <br/> Currently working on startups focused on technology, social impact and innovation.

 </div>